Relias

 Work with Law Enforcement Personnel

 Law enforcement personnel play a central role in a family’s safety network.
 Visit police stations and fire departments with the child so that he or she can become familiar with their uniforms and how to interact with them.
-At the same time, inform these agencies of the child’s special needs, how they must be addressed, and anything else that might be useful to know in a wandering situation.
+At the same time, inform these agencies of the child’s special needs, how they must be addressed, and anything else that might be useful to know in a wandering incident.
 For example, if the child has a favorite song, let the agencies know in case playing it might help draw the child.

 It is also important for them to know whether the child has any sensory issues like an aversion to loud sirens or difficulty with bright lights.
 It is also a good idea for parents to provide their personal contact information in the event a law enforcement officer sees their child in a concerning location in the community